-THE MORAL IS: Weather comes and weather goes, but friendship remains.
+The moral is: Weather comes and weather goes, but friendship remains.

-18

-The Goat Who Saved The Priest
+The Goat Who Saved The Priest [Ignorance]

-[Ignorance]

-NCE UPON A TIME, there was a very famous priest in a very old religion.
+Once upon a time, there was a very famous priest in a very old religion.
 He decided it was the right day to perform the ritual sacrificing of a goat.
 In his ignorance, he thought this was an offering demanded by his god.